KreitnerL/mrs-gan/README.md

 Using a Generative Adversarial Network (GAN) to decrease the domain shift between real and synthtic Magnetic Resonance Spectroscopy (MRS) samples.
 Codebase for Bachelor Thesis.

 ## Introduction:
-Magnetic Resonance Spectroscopy (MRS) is an analytical technique to detect metabolic changes in brain tumors.
-It complemenets the better known Magnetic Resonance Imaging (MRI) scans to further characterise the examined tissue.
+Magnetic Resonance Spectroscopy (MRS) is an analytical technique to detect metabolic changes in organic tissue.
+It is used detect abnormalities in the examined region such as a tumor.
+It complemenets the better known Magnetic Resonance Imaging (MRI) scans to further characterise the tissue.

 ![MRS and MRI sample](docs/images/MRSI_sample.png) *Figure 1: MRS and MRI sample*

 *The graph shows the concentration of various biochemicals (metabolites) in the examined tissue.
-This spectra can be used to make assumptions about the nature of a possible tumor.
-The MRI scan (three images on the upper right) gives imformation about the physical structure of the brain and the tumor.
+If abnormalities (a tumor for instance), are present, the quantification of the biochemicals change.
+The MRI scans (three images on the upper right) give imformation about the physical structure of the brain and the tumor.
 Both methods work complementary.*

 Even with todays methods it is still hard to determine certain rules when it comes to regression tasks of MRS samples.
 The ways of interpretation are too manifold and they are prone to even slight changes of the spectra.
 Out of this dilemma the idea of using a machine learning approach for spectral quantification was born.
 However, to train a neural network, millions of labeled sample data would need to be required.
 The aquisition of such samples is extremly ressourceful and time consuming.
 Furthermore, ground truth metabolite concentrations are not available for *in vivo* signals, even by using medical experts.
 Therefore, it might be easier to generate synthetic sample data in order to train the classifier.
 However, when we switch from synthetic data to real data we are facing a domain shift.
 This is because every MRS scanner produces individual non-linearities, resulting in different looking spectras.
 The pre-trained network does not yet adapt to this domain shift and thus yields inferior results.
 To overcome this domain gap we have two options: